-(2) A parent or legal guardian of an eligible student may not accept one or more scholarship awards from a student scholarship organization for an eligible student if the total amount of the awards exceeds 50% of the per-pupil average of total public school expenditures calculated in [section 22].
-This limitation applies to each eligible student of a parent or legal guardian.
+(2) A parent or legal guardian of an eligible student may not accept one or more scholarship awards from a student scholarship organization for an eligible student if the total amount of the awards exceeds 50% of the

-NEW SECTION.
+1 per-pupil average of total public school expenditures calculated in [section 22].
+This limitation applies to each 2 eligible student of a parent or legal guardian.
+3 4 NEW SECTION.
 Section 11.
 Reporting requirements for student scholarship organizations.
-(1) Each student scholarship organization shall:

-- (a) submit a notice to the department of its intent to operate as a student scholarship organization prior to accepting donations; - (b) complete an annual fiscal review of its accounts by an independent certified public accountant within120 days after the close of the calendar year that discloses for each of the 3 most recently completed calendar years: - (i) the total number and dollar value of individual and corporate contributions; - (ii) the total number and dollar value of scholarships obligated to eligible students; - 24 (iii) the total number and dollar value of scholarships awarded to eligible students; and - 25 (iv) the cost of the annual fiscal review; - (c) submit the annual fiscal review report to the department within 150 days of the close of the calendaryear. - (2) The department shall provide written notice to a student scholarship organization that fails to submit the annual fiscal review report, and the organization has 30 days from receipt of the notice to submit the report. - (3) An organization that fails to satisfy the conditions of this section is subject to termination as provided

-1 in [section 16].
+(1) 5 Each student scholarship organization shall: 6 (a) submit a notice to the department of its intent to operate as a student scholarship organization prior 7 to accepting donations; 8 (b) complete an annual fiscal review of its accounts by an independent certified public accountant within 9 120 days after the close of the calendar year that discloses for each of the 3 most recently completed calendar 10 years: 11 (i) the total number and dollar value of individual and corporate contributions; 12 (ii) the total number and dollar value of scholarships obligated to eligible students; 13 (iii) the total number and dollar value of scholarships awarded to eligible students; and 14 (iv) the cost of the annual fiscal review; 15 (c) submit the annual fiscal review report to the department within 150 days of the close of the calendar 16 vear.
+17 (2) The department shall provide written notice to a student scholarship organization that fails to submit 18 the annual fiscal review report, and the organization has 30 days from receipt of the notice to submit the report.
+19 (3) An organization that fails to satisfy the conditions of this section is subject to termination as provided 20 in [section 16].
+21 22 NEW SECTION.

-NEW SECTION.
 Section 12.
 Student scholarship organizations -- listing on website.
-(1) The department shall maintain on its website a hyperlink to a current list of all:

-- (a) student scholarship organizations that have provided notice pursuant to [section 11(1)(a)]; and - 6 (b) qualified education providers that accepted scholarship funds from a student scholarship organization. - (2) The list must include: - (a) a statistical compilation of the information received from the student scholarship organizations; and - (b) a hyperlink to the qualified education provider's overall testing scores contained on a publicly accessible private website or to the office of public instruction's website pursuant to [section 8(7)(d)(ii)].
+(1) The 23 department shall maintain on its website a hyperlink to a current list of all: 24 (a) student scholarship organizations that have provided notice pursuant to [section 11(1)(a)]; and 25 (b) qualified education providers that accepted scholarship funds from a student scholarship organization.
+26 (2) The list must include: 27 (a) a statistical compilation of the information received from the student scholarship organizations; and accessible private website or to the office of public instruction's website pursuant to [section 8(7)(d)(ii)].